 Are you trying to figure out how to incorporate lab-based activities into your online

 curriculum?
 Let us help!
-We can create demo videos of science experiments and investigations
+We will create demo videos of science experiments and investigations

-that your students would normally do for themselves in the classroom.
-These short,
+that your students usually do themselves in the classroom.
+These short, inquiry-based

-inquiry based videos are designed to be easily incorporated into your existing virtual
+videos are designed to be easily incorporated into your existing virtual lessons.

-lessons.
-You tell us what you need a demo video of, and we’ll film it and make it
+You tell us what you need a demo video of, and we’ll film it and make it available

 This video supports lessons centered on the process of DNA gel electrophoresis.
 Students